efesuner12/file-permissions/README.md

 # file-permissions
-A bash script to secure the permissions of your files.
+A bash script to update the permissions of your files to a more secure design.
 Built for Linux Operating Systems.<br />

 <b>Permissions Assigned:</b>
 <ul>